 - Support the undertaking of research studies and clinical trials

-- Allow patients access to their own data, through patient portals
+- Offer patients access to their own data, through patient portals

 - Allow patients to submit their own data e.g. quality of life data or patient reported outcomes

-In 2018, we published Developing a Patient Registry: A Practical Guide which provides practical guidance on developing and maintaining patient registries and offers a vision for the future of patient registries in Ireland.
+As practical and simple guidance on registry development is still very limited, we produced Developing a Patient Registry: A Practical Guide which provides useful advice on starting and maintaining patient registries and offers a vision for the future of patient registries in Ireland.